exasol/public-knowledgebase/Database-Features/virtual-schema-error-no-suitable-driver-found-connection-mixed-up.md

 ### Test the connections via import

-I tested both connections using the following statements:
+I tested both connections using the following statements

 ```sql
 SELECT * FROM ( IMPORT INTO (i INT) FROM EXA AT EXA_CONNECTION  TABLE TEST.T1);